Library News Archive From July 2025

 2 pm

-Olivia Mae M. Asuncion, AIA, is an Architect, Design Researcher, and Accessibility Advocate who will speak about how accessibility makes an inclusive environment for our community.
+Olivia Mae M. Asuncion, AIA, will speak about how accessibility creates a more inclusive environment for the community.

 There are many more library programs happening in July: